slywalker/cakephp-plugin-boost_cake/README.md

 ## Installation

-Ensure require is present in composer.json.
-This will install the plugin into Plugin/BoostCake:

-	{
-		"require": {
-			"slywalker/boost_cake": "*"
-		}
-	}
+This plugin is installed via composer.
+Run `composer require slywalker/boost_cake dev-cake3`

 ### Enable plugin

-You need to enable the plugin in your App/Config/bootstrap.php file:
+You need to enable the plugin in your config/bootstrap.php file:

 `CakePlugin::load('BoostCake');`